cnleng/linux-install/README.md

 # linux-install
-Some Software Installation Process in Linux Envionment
+Some Software/Tools Turorial Installation in Linux Envionment